 Joan’s background includes a BA from the University of Pacific and a certificate in Community Development (Nonprofit Management) from Metro State University.
 Joan was Co-Editor of the Greater Park Hill News for 14 years and has been a lifetime activist.
 She is a certified Lifecycle Celebrant, business partner, and writer.
 Reading, cooking and loving life are her extraciricular activities.

 Tiffany is the Impact Analysis Director at Engineers Without Borders USA and is responsible for measuring EWB-USA’s program impact in the world.
-Tiffany holds a BS in Structural Engineering and an MS in International Development.
-She served nearly four years in the U.S. Peace Corps in Niger, West Africa, which gave her a keen appreciation for creating a new life in an unfamiliar place.
-An avid urban homesteader, Tiffany is committed to sustainable lifestyle choices and raising her own Colorado kid on the best food possible.
-Her position on our Advisory Board blends her dedication to the international community with a love of growing good food.
-She finds her peace with her husband and young son in music, in the garden, in the mountains and learning about different cultures.
+Tiffany holds a BS in structural engineering and an MS in International Development.
+She served nearly four years in the U.S. Peace Corps in Niger, West Africa, which gave her a keen appreciation for creating a new life in an unfamiliar place. an avid urban homesteader, Tiffany is committed to sustainable lifestyle choices and raising her own Colorado kid on the best food possible.

 Heather is the U.S. Program Officer at The Women’s Bakery (TWB) where she leverages extensive international education experience, relationship-building skills, and an unyielding belief in the limitless capacity of women to deepen TWB’s impact throughout the world – with a particular focus in the United States.
-Prior to joining TWB, Heather lived and worked in Rwanda for three years – serving as an Education Specialist with the United States Peace Corps and working as a consultant with Urwego, a Kigali-based microfinance bank.
+Prior to joining TWB, Heather lived and worked in Rwanda for three years – serving as a Secondary-Education Teacher with the United States Peace Corps (Kayonza District) and working as a consultant with Urwego, a Kigali-based microfinance bank held by Opportunity International.
 Heather was born and raised in Denver.
-In addition to regularly advocating in the refugee community, Heather is a writer, with publications on her blog and various magazines.
-On weekends, can find her pursuing new adventures regularly: be it traveling, rollerblading, or attending Denver Community Church.
+Outside of her love for TWB, you can find her pursuing new adventures regularly: be it rugby, rollerblading, or traveling with friends.
 Her three most important travel items are: coffee, red wine, and a notebook for writing.